tomcritchlow/tomcritchlow.github.io/_posts/2024-02-16-narrative-strategy.md

 <footer>@humanenterprise<cite> <a href="https://www.onhumanenterprise.com/internal-logic-business">https://www.onhumanenterprise.com/internal-logic-business</a></cite></footer>
 </blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

+How does this internal logic seep into external narratives?

 ✎ᝰ

 ## Narrative as Engines of Change

 Ok so far we have three different flavors of narrative strategy: the "strategic narrative", the "company story" and the "internal logic".
 Now let's introduce another flavor: narratives as engines of change:

 <blockquote class="quoteback" darkmode="" data-title="Exploring%20narrative%20strategy%3A%20the%20role%20of%20narratives%20in%20the%20strategic%20positioning%20of%20organizational%20change" data-author="" cite="https://www.tandfonline.com/doi/full/10.1080/13511610.2022.2062303">Narratives play a crucial role in the strategy to address and resolve narrative discrepancies, combine and moderate stakeholder expectations from differing fields and clarify an organization’s positioning regarding broader social narratives.
 We propose that the use of narratives in a strategy goes well beyond the phenomenon of corporate storytelling.
 As contextual factors, narratives serve different goals than the mediation and dissemination of strategic decisions.
-We argue that this strategic use of narratives plays a particular role in organizational change situations.<footer> <cite><a href="https://www.tandfonline.com/doi/full/10.1080/13511610.2022.2062303">https://www.tandfonline.com/doi/epdf/10.1080/13511610.2022.2062303?needAccess=true</a></cite></footer>                      </blockquote>                      <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>
+We argue that this strategic use of narratives plays a particular role in organizational change situations.<footer> <cite><a href="https://www.tandfonline.com/doi/full/10.1080/13511610.2022.2062303">https://www.tandfonline.com/doi/epdf/10.1080/13511610.2022.2062303?needAccess=true</a></cite></footer></blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 This frame of narratives as engines of change is, I suspect, why Jan Chipchase is writing a book about corporate sense making: